Visual impairment support in schools – Advice & case studies

 Advice from our local council’s Visual Impairment Team identified that repetition is key to securing learning.

-A child who has a visual impairment needs more repetition, as they do not have visual aids to refer to around the classroom.
+A child who has a visual impairment needs more repetition.
+This is because they do not have visual aids to refer to around the classroom.

-However, I knew that if I had to teach the same maths lesson every day each week, I would get bored of it (let alone how Olivia might feel!) so we developed a rolling timetable.
+However, I knew that if I had to teach the same maths lesson every day each week, I would get bored of it (let alone how Olivia might feel!).
+Therefore we developed a rolling timetable.

 We created a carousel of activities that we would repeat each week.
 It looked a bit like this: